FS-Driverless/Formula-Student-Driverless-Simulator/docs/spectator.md

 ```
 Where `0.0.0.0` is replaced by the external ip of the server and `123456` is replaced by the server password.

+**If you enter a wrong password you are taken back to the main menu.
+No error will be shown.**

 ## Using the spectator

 When starting the spectator it will be launched in follow-car mode.